-In the interview by Computer Arts in 2016 where some of these designers were reunited, it gave a great insight into their business minds.
+The interview by Computer Arts in 2016 where some of these designers were reunited, gave a great insight into their business minds.

 From the initial conversation with the founder, Ian Anderson, it appears there was no real business model.
 It followed an ‘organic’ process in which new people were employed as the workloads increased.
 Not focussing on cash flows caused issues later on for them.

-‘Running business is tough’ – Michael C Plaice
+‘Running a business is tough’ – Michael C Plaice

-Matt Pyke, now from Univesal Eveything, highlighted the importance of a business case and that with one in place it allows your ‘creative work to thrive more’.
-He also talk about being fallable and not knowing eveything he needed to create what he wanted.
+Matt Pyke, now from Universal Everything, highlighted the importance of a business case and that one in place allows your ‘creative work to thrive more’.
+He also talks about being fallible and not knowing everything he needed to create what he wanted.
 By employing variously skilled people under his management, he was able to get the results he had hoped for.